 \Remove deletes a named file.
-No error message is sent if the file named does not exist.
+Its action is like that of \Delete, except that no error message is sent if the file named does not exist.
+This allows a program to remove a file without errors having to be trapped.